alteryx/evalml/docs/source/api_reference.rst

 Classifiers
 -----------

-Classifiers are estimators that learn from input data to predict a class label.
+Classifiers learn from input data to predict a class label.

 .. autosummary::
     :toctree: generated